Carl M. Kuttler Jr.: Career

 He began his career at St. Petersburg Junior College in 1966 as assistant to the vice president for administration.
 From 1967 to 1978 he served as dean of administrative affairs.
 Upon the retirement of college president Michael M. Bennett in 1978, Kuttler assumed the presidency, becoming one of Florida's youngest-ever community college presidents.
 During his tenure, he oversaw the transition of the college to a four-year institution (now called St. Petersburg College) offering over 20 bachelor's degrees, the expansion of the campus from two campuses to 10 learning locations, and an increase in enrollment from 13,300 to 36,133 students.

 Kuttler was known as an "entrepreneurial" college president for his efforts to form partnerships between St. Petersburg College and governments, businesses, cultural institutions, and other colleges and universities.
-These include the development of the $32 million EpiCenter corporate training center in Largo; joint-use libraries for St. Petersburg College and Seminole State; the Leepa-Rattner Museum of Art on the St. Petersburg College campus in Tarpon Springs; and the St. Petersburg College downtown center serving The Florida Orchestra, American Stage, and Palladium Theater.
+These include the development of the $32 million EpiCenter corporate training center in Largo; joint-use libraries for St. Petersburg College and Seminole State; the Leepa-Rattner Museum of Art on the St. Petersburg College campus in Tarpon Springs; and the St. Petersburg College Downtown Center serving The Florida Orchestra, American Stage, and the Palladium Theater.

 In 1988, Kuttler leveraged a gift of land and facilities worth $11.2 million from the Allstate Insurance Company with over $30 million in state and federal grants to create a home for the college's Open Campus program, Southeastern Public Safety Institute for law-enforcement programs, and central computer.
 He also raised money in the public arena.
 In his first year as president, he put a referendum on the Pinellas County ballot seeking a temporary hike in property taxes to raise $500,000 for college improvements, which passed voter approval.
 The college also petitioned for and received $6.5 million from the Florida state legislature to purchase and remodel three retail buildings for college use.

 Kuttler was known for calling and sending a card to each of the college's 1,000 full-time employees on their birthdays.
 He also sent birthday gifts to Florida legislators – "ties for the men and scarves, pins, or Kmart crystal for the women" – and sent a potted plant to every new community college and university president in Florida.
 He instituted an employee recognition program and dispatched a congratulatory letter to every St. Petersburg College student who placed in the top 3% of academic achievement.